Knowledge Strata

 RFP scoring matrix, approval workflow, contract templates, reference-check protocol.

-Which vendors deliver versus which impress in pitches.
+Which vendors deliver versus impress in pitches.
 Which sales teams over-promise.
-Relationship history that isn’t in the procurement record.
+Relationship history that isn't in the procurement record.

 Hiring decisions